Hjh233/starter-hugo-research-group/content/publication/palladium-catalyzed-dearomative-cyclocarbonylation-of-allyl-alcohol-for-the-synthesis-of-quinolizinones/index.md

   - Hanmin Huang
 doi: 10.1039/d0ob02529a
 publication: Organic & Biomolecular Chemistry
+abstract: >+
-abstract: An approach for the synthesis of quinolizinone with potential bioactivity has been developed via palladium-catalytic dearomative cyclocarbonylation of allyl alcohol.
+  An approach for the synthesis of quinolizinone with potential bioactivity has been developed via palladium-catalytic dearomative cyclocarbonylation of allyl alcohol.
+Diverse quinolizinone compounds could be attained with good efficiencies.
+A feasible reaction pathway could be a successive procedure of allylation, dearomatization, CO insertion and the Heck reaction.

 draft: false
 featured: false
 tags: